tedneward/Azgaarnoth/Creatures/Nagas.md

 >6th level (1 slot): true seeing
 >
 >#### Actions
->***Bite.***.
-Melee Weapon Attack: +8 to hit, reach 10 ft., one creature.
+>***Bite.*** Melee Weapon Attack: +8 to hit, reach 10 ft., one creature.
 Hit: 8 (1d8 + 4) piercing damage, and the target must make a DC 15 Constitution saving throw, taking 45 (10d8) poison damage on a failed save, or half as much damage on a successful one.
 >
->***Spit Poison.***.
-Ranged Weapon Attack: +8 to hit, range 15/30 ft., one creature.
+>***Spit Poison.*** Ranged Weapon Attack: +8 to hit, range 15/30 ft., one creature.
 Hit: The target must make a DC 15 Constitution saving throw, taking 45 (10d8) poison damage on a failed save, or half as much damage on a successful one.
 >

 ---